Top 10 David Bowie Album Covers

 David Bowie Album Cover Scary Monsters

-Scary Monsters was a real gem of a David Bowie album that stands as one of his most underrated works.
-David Bowie’s album cover for Scary Monsters depicted David Bowie dressed in a Pierrot costume that represented old Italian figures who performed the art of pantomime.
-The artwork was designed by Edward Bell with photography completed by Brian Duffy.
+Scary Monsters was an absolute gem of a David Bowie album, one of his most underrated works.
+David Bowie’s album cover for Scary Monsters depicted David Bowie dressed in a Pierrot costume representing old Italian figures who performed the art of pantomime.
+The artwork was designed by Edward Bell, with photography completed by Brian Duffy.
 The album’s full title was Scary Monsters (and Super Creeps).
 The album was released in the Fall of 1980.

 # 5 – Heroes